-This approach could be the missing piece in your product development and testing puzzle; the gap that’s currently causing you expensive, time-consuming headaches or leaving giant question marks lingering in the air, such:
+Glad you asked!
+Because Product Clinics could be the missing piece in your product development and testing puzzle; the gap that’s currently causing you expensive, time-consuming headaches or leaving giant question marks lingering in the air, such as:

-- What's the best way to move forward?
+- What's the best way to move a product forward?

 - What exactly are my consumers looking for?

 - Are we delivering to our intended product promise?

 They are qualitative, not quantitative.
 This means that they do not provide a final answer.
 Instead, this methodology is used earlier on in the process.

 It's more about shortlisting a range of options.
 It's gaining an early understanding of what drives appeal in a concept or category and honing in on how to create a successful product BEFORE you get stuck into large-scale, quantitative product testing.